 Bellingham Public Schools offer limited summer programming.
 Some programs are open to specific student populations based on eligibility, often linked to specific needs and or funding sources.

 High School students

-For more information about Bellingham Virtual Learning, please see the BVL handbook and summer registration form.
-If you have additional questions, please contact your high school counselor or secondary summer school principal Dr. Nancy Barga via email or at 360-647-6871, ext.
-5103.
+For more information about high school summer school through Edgenuity, please see the summer 2022 registration form.
+If you have additional questions, please contact your high school counselor or secondary summer school principal Ronni Weston via email or at 360-647-6871.

 Extended School Year (ESY) program

-An Extended School Year (ESY) program for students receiving special education services will be offered in July 2021.
-Qualifying students/families have been contacted.
+An Extended School Year (ESY) program for students receiving special education services will be offered in July 2022.
+Qualifying students/families will be contacted.
 For more information, please contact Joy Rawls in Special Education at 360-676-6400 ext.
 2042

 Community Partner Summer Programming

 - The Boys & Girls Clubs of Whatcom County has limited summer camp opportunities for students entering grades 1-6.
-Please visit the Boys and Girls Club summer camp website for more information or to register.
+Please visit the Boys and Girls Club summer camp flyer at whatcomclubs.org for more information or to register.

 - For high school: Summer session at the Northwest Career & Technical Academy (NCTA) offers free in-person exploration of career fields for students entering high school in fall through non-graduated seniors.
 Students can earn .5 high school credits while learning about careers such as construction, applied medical sciences, fire science, criminal justice, videogame development, investment and finance, and more.
 These in-person classes run from June 22 to July 13 at NCTA’s Mount Vernon, Anacortes or Sedro-Woolley campuses, and at Meridian High School.
 Transportation is not provided.
 Visit the NCTA websiteor call 360-848-0706 for more information.
 Registration for summer session opens in late April or early May.